DIGIfusion/enchanted-surrogates/README.md

 and will also be automatically run by Github Actions at certain pushes.
 A Github Actions workflow is also used for running Pylint tests.
 These are currently only testing for issues categorized as Errors or Fatal.
 Message overview [here](https://pylint.pycqa.org/en/latest/user_guide/messages/messages_overview.html).
+To check the linting locally and get a full overview of all possible issues, run:

+    pylint src/runners/SIMPLErunner.py

+where the argument is the path to the file you want to check.